judka-uriel/uriel-book/uriel_en.md

-As in an Orwellian dystopia, every action of a person is monitored, and depending on one's attitude toward the authorities, the rating increases for obedient citizens, while disloyal citizens receive a low rating for criticizing the authorities and are subjected to ostracism and subsequent persecution.
+As in an Orwellian dystopia, every action of a person is monitored, and depending on one's attitude toward the authorities, the rating increases for obedient citizens, while disloyal citizens receive a low rating for criticizing the government and are subjected to ostracism and subsequent persecution.

 All actions are controlled not only online but also on the streets.